-- A completed TEAS (Reading & Math) Entrance Exam within one-year of application to the School of Nursing.
+- A completed TEAS (Reading, Math, English & Science) Entrance Exam within one-year of application to the School of Nursing.
 Minimum required score of 60% on each section.

 - Personal interview (if requested).

-- Prerequisite courses must be completed prior to official acceptance into the nursing program.
+- All prerequisite courses, including labs, must be completed prior to official acceptance into the nursing program.

 - TOFEL score of 535 (paper version), 203 (computer version), or 75 (Internet-based version) for students whose language of instruction is not English;

 - Minimum composite score of 20 on their ACT and a minimum English subscore of 18;

 - Minimum composite score of 1030 on the SAT and a minimum of 450 on the English portion;

 - A cumulative GPA of 2.5 or equivalent of a C+;